Skip to content

 • Extract your core logic (e.g., database operations, validation) into shared modules.

-• Both Server Actions and API routes should call these shared functions.
+• Both UI-driven actions and explicit API endpoints should call these shared functions.

 Example: